18F/afrs-pa/README.md

 ### AFRS

-**Lieutenant Colonel Gralyn Wimberly (Product Owner)** — Serve as single point of contact for AFRS for purposes of decisions needed to move the engagement forward.
+**Lieutenant Colonel Grayln Wimberly (Product Owner)** — Serve as single point of contact for AFRS for purposes of decisions needed to move the engagement forward.
 Collaborate with the development team.
 Keep team and stakeholders informed, soliciting their feedback.
 Highlight and work to mitigate risks.
 Communicate feedback and help prioritize the team’s effort.
 Assist with research recruitment, data collection, and analysis.

 **Master Sergeant Jared Martin** — Serve as subject-matter expert (SME).
 Assist with research recruitment, data collection, and analysis.
 Backup PO.